Ahmed-adel23/MS-Insight-Project/README.md

 ## Getting Started
 ### for the client side :
-open MS-App folder then use - npm i  to install package then run app by -  npx expo start
+1- open MS-App folder
+2- use - npm i  to install package
+3- run app by -  npx expo start
 ### for the server side :
-open MS Backend (API) folder then use pip install -r requirements.txt  to install package the run server by - python app.py
+1- open MS Backend (API) folder
+2- use pip install -r requirements.txt  to install package 3- run server by - python app.py